Malik Jackson (defensive lineman)

-Malik Barron Jackson (born January 11, 1990) is an American football defensive tackle who is a free agent.
-He played college football at Tennessee.
-Jackson was drafted by the Denver Broncos in the fifth round of the 2012 NFL Draft.
-He has also played for the Jacksonville Jaguars, Philadelphia Eagles, and Cleveland Browns.
+Malik Barron Jackson (born January 11, 1990) is an American former professional football player who was a defensive tackle for 10 seasons in the National Football League (NFL).
+He played college football for the Tennessee Volunteers.
+Jackson was selected in the fifth round of the 2012 NFL draft by the Denver Broncos, with whom he won Super Bowl 50 in 2016, in which he scored the game's first touchdown on a fumble recovery.
+He also played for the Jacksonville Jaguars, Philadelphia Eagles, and Cleveland Browns.

-Early years
+Early life

 Jackson attended Birmingham High School, where he played high school football.
 In 2007, Jackson was named to Super Prep All-Farwest, Prep Star All-West, and Cal-Hi Sports All-State first-team.
 Jackson was named Los Angeles Daily News All-Area Co-Defensive MVP in high school.

 College career

 Jackson attended the University of Southern California in 2008 and 2009.
 He transferred to the University of Tennessee in 2010 to play under head coach Derek Dooley.
 On November 6, 2010, against the Memphis Tigers, he had his first career collegiate interception, which he returned 44 yards, to go along with two sacks.
 In the 2010 season, he had 48 total tackles, 11 tackles-for-loss, five sacks, five passes defensed, one forced fumble, and one interception.
 Jackson was named to the AP All-SEC Second-team in recognition of his performance in the 2010 season.
 In the 2011 season, he recorded 56 total tackles, 11 tackles-for-loss, 2.5 sacks, two passes defensed, and one forced fumble.